Parker191/VBS-Customer-Success-Academy_CSA/docs-site/docs/modules/20-final-assessment-certification.md

 ---

+> 🌟 **Certification Principle**
+>
+> A certified CSM does not just manage tasks.
+>
+> A certified CSM creates customer value.

+---

 # 📜 Digital Certificate

-When the interactive knowledge assessment is passed, the page generates a professional certificate containing:
+When the interactive knowledge assessment is passed, the page generates a professional digital certificate containing:

 - Candidate name
 - Assessment score